venture23-aleo/aleo-oracle-notarization-backend/docs/monitoring-setup-guide.md

 ## Overview

 Setup monitoring for the SGX Go application using Prometheus for metrics collection and Alertmanager for alerting.
 Works with both Docker and Native deployments.
+You can use your own `Discord` webhook URL to receive notifications.

 ## Quick Setup